skylineos/yii-menu/README.md

         'display' => [
             'literal' => false,
             'className' => 'model',
-            'pk' => 'id' // The primary key on the foreign model.
+            'pk' => 'id', // The primary key on the foreign model.
 If not provided, 'id' will be assumed 'fk' => 'modelId',
             'property' => 'title',
             'where' => [], // optional